adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 1/6/20

+* Recalled that in C++, dot works on objects; arrow works on pointers to objects.
+Use -> when you have a pointer.
+Use . when you have structure (class).

+* Started [this](!https://www.coursera.org/learn/data-science-streamlit-python/home/welcome) coursera guided project to learn quick web deployment of interactive data using Streamlit in Python

 ## 31/5/20

 * N/A